LBHackney-IT/Infrastructure-Playbook/docs/ways_of_working.md

 ### For PR Requester
 * See this [GitHub template](https://github.com/LBHackney-IT/infrastructure/blob/master/.github/pull_request_template.md) for how we do the majority of PRs
 ### For PR Reviewer
-* Check the assosciated JIRA ticket with the PR
+* Check the assosciated JIRA or Halo ticket with the PR
     * Does the code reflect the requirements in the ticket?
     * Has the acceptance criteria been met (i.e. are appropriate tests shown to be passing, or has evidence been documented)?
     * Does this conform to the standards of the repository?